Recep İvedik 3

-Recep İvedik 3 It is the sequel to Recep İvedik 2, starring Şahan Gökbakar, which was released on February 12, 2010.
+Recep İvedik 3 is the sequel to Recep İvedik 2 and stars Şahan Gökbakar; it was released on February 12, 2010.
 Faruk Aksoy undertook the production of the film directed by Togan Gökbakar.

 Storyline

 Recep Ivedik has been depressed since the death of his grandmother.
 Everyone who tries to help him fails.
 A young girl named Zeynep, who can't find an apartment, stays with Recep.
 Initially, the two can't stand each others but after a while, they grow close.
 Despite many adventures together, Recep's depression won't go away.